aswinachu/Information-Retrieval/README.md

 The documents are read from documents.txt.gz.

-The index will store tf-idf values using the formulae from class.
+The index will store tf-idf values using the formulae.

 The search method will sort documents by the cosine similarity between the query and the document (normalized only by the document length, not the query